lubuntu-team/manual/source/2/2.2/2.2.5/libreoffice_writer.rst

 To change the font size There is a drop down box with a number in it you can type the font size you want in this box or select from the dropdown menu.
 You can change the font with the drop down box to the left of the font size which you can type and it autocompletes the fonts or select from the drop down menu.
 To make your text bold you can select the text with the mouse and press the button that looks like **B** or press control + B. To make the font italic press the button that looks like  *I* or press control + I after selecting the text or keep typing with it to be italic.
 To make strikethrough press the button that is a s with a line through it.

+To change font color press the button that has a T with a drop on it and a red underline this will bring down several differenent colors you can change your text to a color you want.

 To make text superscript press the button with A and a smaller B located above it as if it in superscript.
 To make text subscript press the button that is an A with a smaller B located slightly below it.

 To check the spelling of your document press the ABC button with a checkmark, from the menu -> tools spelling or press f7.
 After you are done writing your document you can press the button that looks like a printer to print, press control+ p or file -> print.
 To view your word count of how many words are currently in the document is with nothing slected at the bottom of the libreoffice writer window.
 If you select text with the mouse you can also see the word count of selection from the same spot.